nosainwe/computer-vision-projects/license-plate-detection/README.md

 1. **Convert VOC → YOLO** (recommended)
 2. Update `main.py` to read VOC XML directly (less common for Ultralytics)

 > Tip: if you want a dataset that is *already* in YOLO format, search Kaggle for “car licence plate detection YOLO” or use a YOLO-converted version.
-(Your repo can support either approach as long as the loader matches.)
+(My repo can support either approach as long as the loader matches.)

 ---